-Our motto is 'Veritas' (Truth) and students are encouraged to follow it by being true to themselves, one another, their families and community.
+The school's motto is 'Veritas' (Truth) and students are encouraged to follow it by being true to themselves, one another, their families and community.

-San Clemente's professional and dedicated teaching staff are devoted to the development of our students in a range of academic, spiritual, cultural and sporting opportunities.
+San Clemente's professional and dedicated teaching staff are devoted to the development of students in a range of academic, spiritual, cultural and sporting opportunities.
 Such experiences are provided in the context of a caring and compassionate community.
 The school operates out of an evolving and dynamic culture of honesty and respect.
 Respect for the human person in students, parents, staff and others in the wider community; respect for creation and the environment locally, nationally and globally and respect for the gospel values to which we aspire.

-We aim to send into the world, students who are confident and accomplished, possessing the knowledge and skills to make a significant contribution to our society.
+The school aims to send into the world, students who are confident and accomplished, possessing the knowledge and skills to make a significant contribution to our society.

-San Clemente High School, Mayfield accepts girls and boys, Years 7-10, from the areas of Mayfield/ Mayfield West, Nelson Bay, Raymond Terrace, Stockton, Wallsend/Shortland and Waratah.
+San Clemente High School, Mayfield accepts girls and boys, Years 7-10, from the areas of Mayfield, Mayfield West, Nelson Bay, Raymond Terrace, Stockton, Wallsend/Shortland and Waratah.
 The geographic boundary for Raymond Terrace is east of the Hunter River.

-Students of San Clemente High School, Mayfield are encouraged to continue their Catholic education by attending St Francis Xavier's College, Hamilton.
+Students of San Clemente High School, Mayfield, are encouraged to continue their Catholic education by attending St Francis Xavier's College, Hamilton.